The PhD in Education, option in Social Foundations of Education, is an interdisciplinary

 makers and analysts and research scholars.

-This 69-hour program includes 15 hours of doctoral dissertation as well as the following
+hybrid.
+Degree completion includes 15 hours of doctoral dissertation as well as the

 Common Program Core: Knowledge base including foundations of inquiry and diversity and equity issues in

 You will have opportunities to conduct, present and publish research with faculty

 and fellow students.
 Research interests of our experienced and internationally-known